- Pre-College Studios Details -

 “The Pre-College Studios completely exceeded my expectations!
-I have learned so much over the past 3 weeks and I feel like my learning will continue because of the doors this program opened in my ways of thinking.
-My perspective on art making is completely different.” – PCS Student, ‘12
+I have learned so much and I feel like my learning will continue because of the doors this program opened in my ways of thinking.
+My perspective on art making is completely different.” – PCS Student,

-PNCA’s Pre-College Studios is a rigorous portfolio-based preparatory program structured to give participants a true undergraduate experience.
-Students choose from one of two studio courses including Painting and Design + Illustration.
-Students then work within their chosen studio to develop their craft through technique-focused exercises and the exploration of varied methodologies and approaches.
-During the third week of the Pre-College Studios students are asked to expand on their conceptual and aesthetic understanding through the completion of a final project and formal critique.
+PNCA’s Pre-College Studios is a rigorous program structured to give participants a true undergraduate experience.
+Students choose from one of a variety of studio courses, attend one or several over the course of our 4-week term.
+Students work within their chosen studio to develop their craft through technique-focused exercises and the exploration of varied methodologies and approaches.
+At the conclusion of each Studio Course students are asked to particpate in a class review and formal critique.

 Critique plays an important role throughout the duration of the Pre-College Studios.
 Students are asked to thoughtfully consider and evaluate both their own work and the work of their peers.
-Our 3-week program culminates in a final critique, where students are asked to articulate their ideas, aesthetic choices and motivations.
 These critiques take place within a students chosen Studio focus.
-After the final critique students present their projects to the other studio cohorts and celebrate the conclusion of our program with a pizza party.

-Students can earn 3-credit hours at the undergraduate level.
+Students can earn credit hours at the undergraduate level.
 These are accredited, college semester units that are transferable between institutions of higher education.
 In most scenarios, the three credits earned will count toward elective requirements.
+More info coming soon.

 The tuition costs listed below include all basic supplies and any expenses needed for required field trips.
 All students have the option of earning three transferable elective college credits.
 There is no deadline for registration, but each studio track and the entire program may fill by early May 2013.
 Please call 503.821.8967 for more information.